 Living in New Haven there's a plethora of lectures, events, and interesting people to talk to - not to mention great food, theatre, and night life - and, to top it all off, the city is smack in the middle of Boston and NYC!Logan ’16

-Students stay at the Omni Hotel in downtown New Haven which is just steps from the heart of Yale University, the New Haven Town Green, and a wide selection of museums, restaurants, and shopping.
-The Omni package includes complimentary parking, breakfast buffet on Saturday morning, and wireless high speed internet access.
-Continental breakfast, lunch and coffee breaks will be provided on campus on all class days.
-Yale EMBA tuition covers housing during in-residence weeks and Friday evenings of class weekends and is non-refundable.
-Our housing policy requires that you stay at the Omni New Haven Hotel during all in-residence weeks (two weeks in the first year and one week in the second year) and on Fridays for the duration of the fall semester of your first year.
-Students may opt out of the accommodations at the beginning of each semester for all future semesters.
-You also have the option to include a Thursday evening at the Omni on all class weekends at an additional cost.
+You will stay at the Omni Hotel in downtown New Haven, just steps from the heart of Yale University, the New Haven Town Green, and a wide selection of museums, restaurants, and shopping.
+Staying at the Omni includes complimentary parking, breakfast buffet, and wireless high speed internet access.
+Yale EMBA tuition covers housing during residence weeks and Friday evenings of class weekends.
+The housing policy requires you stay at the Omni New Haven Hotel during all residence weeks (two weeks in the first year and one week in the second year) and on Fridays for the duration of the first semester of the program.
+You may add the night before class weekends to your reservation at the Omni for an additional cost.
+After the first semester, you may select to continue at the Omni Hotel or opt out.

 onversation is better!
 It’s the perfect opportunity to connect with classmates and get to know the second-year students.
 I recently learned over coffee and French toast that a fellow student was editor of a book I’ve read!
 From the first day of boot-camp, late night study sessions, happy hours, and group dinners are all based out of the hotel.
 Staying in the Omni with the entire EMBA program fosters a sense of community and reminds you that you’re not in it alone.Jessie ’16